tkeskita/smoothMesh/README.md

 [![smoothMesh demo video](images/base_mesh_with_problematic_vertex.png)](https://vimeo.com/1023687267)

-## Current restrictions
+## Current features and restrictions

 - Works on 3D polyhedron meshes
-- Requires a consistent (not self-intersecting or tangled) initial mesh
+- Requires a consistent (not self-intersecting or tangled) initial mesh with "good enough" quality
 - Smoothes internal mesh points only (boundary points are frozen)
 - Developed on OpenFOAM.com v2312

+**Warning: This tool is still under active development!**

 ## Compilation instructions